No one understands

 Blue inksplash graphic

-Your product fits a lot of buyers.
+Most products fit a lot of buyers.

-And solves a lot of problems.
+And solve a lot of problems.

 • ... at least on paper.